RMBeristain/unidate/README.md

 Unified Calendar
 ================

-Module to convert Grgorian calendar dates to Unified calendar dates as featured in the science-fiction novel
+Module to convert Gregorian calendar dates to Unified calendar dates as featured in the science-fiction novel

  A P A R T
  O F T H E